IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/01-Getting-started-with-julia.md

 As we mentioned before, you need to use quotes "*string*" or triple quotes """*string*""" to define a string.
 The difference between the single vs triple quotes is that, in the latter, you can use quotation marks within your string.

 Be careful!
-You cannot use single quotation marks (') for strings in Julia!
+You cannot use single quotation marks (') to define strings in Julia!
 {: .note}

 Below is an example of a string: